konradmiz/konradmiz.github.io/about.md

 I currently work with bike data at biketownpdx.
 I do a variety of things daily, all data related (data science, data analysis, data engineering, software development).

-Fun work projects I've worked on include:
-* A discrete event simulation model that incorporates seasonal and time-of-day ridership to determine the best allocation of bikes in areas across the city (which was quite useful when firmware issues broke a lot of bikes)

-* Quantifying bike availability through a variety of metrics I implemented so they can be tracked moth over month

-* Building several different R Shiny apps (including maps and dashboards) to keep track of bikes in the field and how the system is performing.

-Though I mostly use R at work, I'm also familiar with Python, SQL, and Tableau.
-I've played with AWS offerings (EC2 instances, RDS, S3 buckets) both at my job and in my spare time.

-Other fun projects I've done:

-* Building an agent-based model of animal predation, with object orientation, in Python

-* Simulating ant foraging behavior with an agent-based model in NetLogo

 Outside of work I enjoy playing the piano, playing with data (and writing about it), cooking a variety of foods, and trying new mixed drinks.